jackyhuynh/MyPythonKB/source/Fundamental/10_ReviewSevenToTen/README.md

 ## V. String Manipulation

-1. What will be assigned to s_string after special = '1357 Country Ln.' and s_string = special[:4] executes?
+1. What will be assigned to s_string after special = '1357 Country Ln.' and s_string = special[:4] executes? - 1357
+   - The slicing operation `special[:4]` extracts the first four characters from the string, which are '1357'.
 2. What will be displayed after the following code executes?

 ```python